jhult/wcc-on-docker/README.md

 1. Navigate to a local directory where you want to clone this repository
 2. Run this command in a terminal: `git clone https://github.com/jhult/wcc-on-docker`

+Alternatively, you can download the entire repository as a zip file by [clicking here](/jhult/wcc-on-docker/archive/master.zip).

 ### Login to the Oracle Container Registry

 1. Navigate to the [Oracle Container Registry](https://container-registry.oracle.com)